koelslaw/documentation/topics/nuc/README.md

 # Intel Nuc Configuration

-The intel nuc an important part of the setup.
-It is used as you RPM repo, You doucmentation Source, and you ability to quickly rebuild os the kit for various reasons.
-It is also meant to be removable so it can update the rest of kit components and ROCK.
+The intel nuc is an important part of the kits initial setup.
+It is used as your:
+- RPM repo
+- Documentation Repo
+- Generally to build/rebuild and maintain the kit

 # Install RedHat Enterprise Linux (RHEL)
 > Note: if necessary, these steps can be replicated to work with [CentOS Minimal](http://mirror.mobap.edu/centos/7.5.1804/isos/x86_64/CentOS-7-x86_64-Minimal-1804.iso).